topheman/playground/README.md

 Those previous versions are deprecated in favor of this one - [topheman/playground](https://github.com/topheman/playground).
 I upgraded some dependencies and patched the code so it would work with the latest version of node.

-## Next

-I coded the [v1](https://github.com/topheman/playground1) about a year ago, and now I decided to refactor it so that it could be a sort of a boilerplate for some other games.

-Take it, make your own games and tell me about it !

 ## Notes

 When you'll browse the code, you'll see that there is a connection/disconnetion routine on the sockets which makes sure to disconnect any mobile client which has more than one socket opened (to prevent multiple dead balls).
 This was a tricky part, playing with the express session and the socket.io handshake :-)